 If you need us to, we can supply ideas and help you decide what works best for you.
 While your activity choices need to be exciting they must also be realistic for your budget, transport and local facilities.
 More significantly, they must sit within the DofE standard.

 We will remind you about gathering your evidence, including a prompt to ensure you get your Assessor to write a final report as proof of you completing your activity allowing you to complete that section

-If you are interested in joining either of our Bronze or Silver DofE Award programmes, please register your interest via the form at the bottom of this page.
+If you are interested in joining either of our Bronze or Silver DofE Award programmes, please apply via the links below.